terrytangyuan/dml/README.md

 ## Brief Introduction

 Distance metric is widely used in the machine learning literature.
 We used to choose a distance metric according to a priori (Euclidean Distance , L1 Distance, etc.) or according to the result of cross validation within small class of functions (e.g. choosing order of polynomial for a kernel).
-Actually, with priori knowledge of the data, we could learn a more suitable distance metric with (semi-)supervised distance metric learning techniques. dml is such an R package aims to implement the state-of-the-art algorithms for (semi-)supervised distance metric learning.
+Actually, with priori knowledge of the data, we could learn a more suitable distance metric with (semi-)supervised distance metric learning techniques. dml is such an R package aims to implement a collection of algorithms for (semi-)supervised distance metric learning.
 These distance metric learning methods are widely applied in feature extraction, dimensionality reduction, clustering, classification, information retrieval, and computer vision problems.

 ## Algorithms